 This hair curler has a dial rather than a digital display, which is disappointing, though not surprising, at this low price point.
 The dial was easier to read than its competitors’, but it lists levels instead of temperature, so there is no way of knowing exactly how hot the iron is.
 This matters less if you have thick hair, but for the fine-haired folks, it is nice to know the temperature so they don’t burn their hair.

-The barrel has a ceramic coating, which is preferred by most experts because it protects against heat damage.
-Also, the temperature difference between the highest and lowest heat settings is pretty drastic, so you can find a good setting whether you need high heat to curl thick hair in a hurry or a cooler temp for fine hair.
+The barrel has a triple ceramic coating, which is preferred by most experts because it protects against heat damage.
+There are 30 heat settings and the temperature difference between the highest and lowest heat settings is pretty drastic, so you can find a good setting whether you need high heat to curl thick hair in a hurry or a cooler temp for fine hair.

 Should I buy the Revlon Perfect Heat?